ninthwalker/NowShowing/README.md

 `docker exec NowShowing [report type] [-options]`

 You can now edit the `advanced.yaml` (and optionally `email_body.erb` & `web_email_body.erb`) with your own settings in your appdata dir.
-See `/config/config.yaml.example` and below for details.
+See `/config/advanced.yaml.example` and below for details.

-The email and web report will be generated and sent out by default every Friday at 10:30am local time.
-To change the schedule, edit the "nowshowing_schedule.cron" file found in the NowShowing config folder with your own time/date.
+By default, the email will be sent out every Friday at 10:30am,and the web report will be generated once a day at 11:30pm local time.
+To change the schedules, enter in your own cron time in the advanced.yaml file.
 Restart the docker to have the changes take effect.
 See this page for help creating a time/date in cron: https://crontab.guru/